bennymirahy/b3_stock_watcher/src/README.md

 </p>

-# Backend design pattern
-A MVC (Model-View-Controller) architecture was used.
-The Model represents the data and database schema.
-The View is responsible for the api interface, determining how information is presented to the users and how they interact with the application.
-The Controller part was implemented as a "services" file.
-It acts as an intermediary between the Model and View, handling the business logic.
-The Services file encapsulates the application's core functionalities, ensuring separation of concerns and making the codebase more organized and maintainable.

-The choice for this structure was primarily for it's code reusability and scalability.
-The models, views, and services are loosely coupled, allowing for easier testing, debugging, and modifications without affecting other parts of the application.

 # Development cycle
 1. Implement your features on localhost:3001 (API Mock)
 2. Validate that with a stakeholder (go back one step if needed)